haptork/easyLambda/_docs/04-real-world.md

 it executes in a single process.

 Here, calcnorm map executes in all the processes available to the dataflow since we request 1.0 ratio of processes with llmode::task mode.
-Without the task mode it would be 1.0 or all the processes of the source unit rather than the dataflow.
-By default the rows are split between the number of processes in a round robin fashion, however with llmode::all we make sure that that all the maps in different processes get all the rows.
+By default the rows are split between the number of processes in a round robin fashion, however with llmode::dupe we make sure that that all the maps in different processes get all the rows.

 {% highlight cpp %}